The Freedom programme

-The parts of the session that really hit home for me is when we focused on working on each topic/type of abuser identified in the programme and its opposite..
+The part of the session that really hit home for me is when we focused on working on each topic/type of abuse identified in the programme and its opposite..

 This is when it hit me how numb and manipulated I had become by the situation I found myself in.

 It is about recognising the different types of abusers and abuse that happens and how they can overlap.
 It also taught me what a non abusive man is like because there are many men out there who are not abusers.

 It is also about empowering women to educate themselves and hopefully get to a point where we question ourselves

 WHY DO WE ATTRACT ABUSIVE PEOPLE IN OUR LIVES?

 It is hard work but once I began questioning why , things started to make sense and I was reborn.

 I began to see how hard wired in my brain that the idea of ‘abuse was almost normal ‘.

 because I was a second generation survivor in the cycle of Domestic violence abuse.
 Family members being abused was something I experienced as a part of life.